artificialsolutions/tie-api-example-vonage-sms/README.md

     Open the [Buy Number](https://dashboard.nexmo.com/buy-numbers) section your Nexmo dashboard.
     Select your country to obtain cheaper rates, set 'Features' to `SMS`, set Type to `Mobile`, and click 'Search'.
     Choose a number from the list, click `Buy`.
 Note: The process of buying virtual phone numbers may vary across countries.
+4. Ensure that the `HTTP Method` in Nexmo's [Default SMS Settings](https://dashboard.nexmo.com/settings) is set to 'POST'.

 ## Connector Setup Instructions